All of our webinars, reports, podcast episodes, and other educational resources are available to the public at no cost.

 Understanding the Impact of Drug Background Levels in Forensic Laboratories

-This webinar originally occurred on August 13th, 2019 Duration: 2 hours As drugs become increasingly potent and analytical instrumentation becomes more sensitive, the need to understand and monitor drug background levels is becoming imperative.
-Background monitoring is commonplace in many…
+← Back to Series This webinar originally occurred on August 13, 2019 Duration: 2 hours Overview As drugs become increasingly potent and analytical instrumentation becomes more sensitive, the need to understand and monitor drug background levels is becoming imperative.
+Background…

 Novel Forensic Chemistry Research from Early-Career Scientists

-Wednesday, September 19, 2018 from 10:00 AM – 11:30 AM ET Duration: 1.5 hour(s) National Forensic Science Week recognizes the contribution that forensic science makes to the criminal justice system.
-Throughout the week, the Forensic Technology Center of Excellence (FTCoE)…
+This webinar originally occurred on September 19, 2018 Duration: 1.5 hours Overview National Forensic Science Week recognizes the contribution that forensic science makes to the criminal justice system.
+Throughout the week, the Forensic Technology Center of Excellence (FTCOE) will be…

 Webinar: Identifying Seized Drugs using Mass Spectral Library Searching